KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

 As shown in the picture in the field **Dataframe variable name** the developer has to specify the name of the python variable in which the final output of the script is stored in the form of a dataframe.

-In the field **Python environment** the user can select a working environment among the available ones.
+In the field **Python environment** the user can select a working environment among the available ones defined in the **configuration management** section.

 In the python script it is possible to use parameters by the usual syntax *$P{}*.